Alain de Botton’s forte is bringing philosophy to the masses and the ability to translate sophisticated ideas into simple language.

 7. Let’s re-arrange the exhibits in our museums

 This idea may seem bizarre, but only because it challenges the status quo.
 At a closer look, isn’t it strange that in places known for their artistry and vivid creativity, we stick to such rigid rules when arranging exhibits?
 Of course, it’s easier for art students if they can just go to the Renaissance hall and find what they need.
 But what if we changed it completely and ignored the chronology?
 What if you could step into the hall of Betrayal or the Corridor of Tender Love with works from all ages and places?
 “At present, art museums are typically set out under headings such as The Nineteenth Century or The Northern Italian School.
 But this may not do very much for us in our deep selves.
 A more fertile indexing system would group artworks from across genres and eras according to our inner needs.”

 8. Architecture and city design are crucial to the well-being of the citizens

 Have you heard about the Broken Windows Theory?
-It basically states that if you allow broken windows in a neighborhood, the next thing on the way is graffiti, litter and then crime.
+It states that if you allow broken windows in a neighborhood, the next thing on the way is graffiti, litter, and then crime.
 It proves that the environment affects us in all kinds of ways.
 Walking around Montmartre in Paris makes you feel like Monet.
 Walking around Lavapies in Madrid makes you feel like an anarchist.
 Let’s acknowledge that and be smart about how we plan our cities.
 Botton describes this nicely in Architecture of Happiness.
 “We used to build temples, and museums are about as close as secular society dares to go in facing up to the idea that a good building can change your life (and a bad one ruin it).”

-9. The books help you to discover yourself
+9. The books help you discover yourself

 According to Botton, with books, timing is everything.
 Interestingly, he seems to have a similar opinion about places.
 If you’re not ready for them, you will not understand and they won’t have a significant effect on you.
-By reading books and going to places we don’t really learn about them, but about ourselves.
+By reading books and going to places we don’t learn about them, but about ourselves.
 Our innermost thoughts become verbalized.
 Someone already thought about the same thing that was nagging us inside.
 And now it’s in front of us, materialized.
-Hugo’s quote about the idea whose time has come works on personal level as well.
+Hugo’s quote about the idea whose time has come works on a personal level as well.
 “Most of what makes a book ‘good’ is that we are reading it at the right moment for us.”

 This point is hard to grasp, but it is well understood by philosophers and entrepreneurs alike.
 Slavoj Zizek once said that “Happiness for me is a very conformist category”.
 What he meant was that if you want to achieve something, you should be ready to suffer.
 The culture somehow tries to convince us you can be the best at everything – like Tony Stark or the guy from Limitless.
 But in reality, it all comes down to sacrifice.
 It’s hard to run a multi-million dollar company and be a concert pianist at the same time.
 “There is no such thing as work-life balance.
 Everything worth fighting for unbalances your life.”
 These are only some of Alain de Botton’s ideas I’ve found useful.
-His books and especially his YouTube channel The School of Life are full of philosophical gems that’ll help you to get through the day and teach you how to deal with some common life problems.
+His books and especially his YouTube channel The School of Life are full of philosophical gems that’ll help you get through the day and teach you how to deal with some common life problems.
 But whatever you do, never settle for average.
-Botton often addressees the average person, but don’t settle for average.
+Botton often addresses the average person but doesn’t settle for the average.
 You are extraordinary.